 How to file a police report for identity theft

-If you notice clear signs that someone is using your identity, the first step you should take is to report the identity theft to the Federal Trade Commission (FTC).
+If you notice clear signs that someone is using your identity, you should first report the identity theft to the Federal Trade Commission (FTC).
 You should do this even before filing a police report, as the police may ask for a copy of your FTC report.

 Begin with reporting the identity theft to the FTC

 Before submitting a police report, you should submit a report online or via phone with the FTC.
-When you submit the report online, you can create an account where you can receive a personalized recovery plan.
+When you submit the report online, you can create an account to receive a personalized recovery plan.

 Here are the steps to file a report with the FTC: